 - Lumbar Herniated Disc: The interior core of the disc may lead out and irritate a nearby nerve root, causing sciatica (leg pain).

 - Lumbar spinal stenosis.
 The spinal canal narrows because of degeneration, which may put pressure on the nerve root and lead to sciatica.

 - Isthmic spondylolisthesis.
-A small stress fracture allows one vertebra to slip forward on another, usually at the base of the spine.
-This can pinch the nerve, causing lower back pain and leg pain.
+A small stress fracture allows one vertebra to slip forward on another, usually at the base of the spine, which, can pinch the nerve, causing lower back pain and leg pain.

 - Osteoarthritis.
 Degeneration of the small facet joints at the back of the spine can lead to back pain and decreased flexibility.
 May also result in spinal stenosis and nerve pinching.

 It’s important to know the underlying condition that is the reason for the back pain, as remedies will often differ depending upon the causes of back pain.

 There are many risk factors for back pain, including aging, genetics, occupational hazards, lifestyle, weight, posture, smoking, and pregnancy.
 With that said, back pain is so widespread that it can strike even if you don’t have any risk factors at all.

 Patients with one or more of these factors might be at risk for back pain: